-- Document a minimum undergraduate GPA of 3.5. - Hold a rigorous undergraduate degree relevant to the EE curriculum from a reputable institution. - Have published in scholarly conferences/journals (this is optional but will improve both a student's chances of securing admission and receiving financial support). - Provide three recommendation letters from individuals who can judge the probability of success of the student's graduate study. - Satisfactory answers to the EE Department supplementary questions.
+- Document a minimum GPA of 3.5 in an MSEE or equivalent. - · Hold previous degrees from reputable institutions. - Have published in scholarly conferences/journals (this is optional but will improve both a student's chances of securing admission and receiving financial support). - · Provide three recommendation letters from individuals who can judge the probability of success of the student's graduate study. - Satisfactory answers to the EE Department supplementary questions.